WORSHIP & WHAT TO EXPECT

 Our main entrance is on Fitzgerald Avenue.
 Come in the bright red front doors.
 There you'll be met by volunteers who are there to greet you and answer any questions you might have.
 Please let one of our volunteers know that you're new so they can help you feel most comfortable.

-At 10:30 am worship usually begins with a hymn.
+At 10:30 am worship usually begins with a greeting, welcome, and announcements.
 All our hymns, prayers and other responses are all on PowerPoint, but if you would like to follow along with the music, we have hymn books available in the pews.
 Hymn numbers and the shape of the service that day are printed in your bulletin.

-For the next hour and fifteen minutes or so the service unfolds, including a special time for children in the service called the Children's Word which usually includes a story, and song.
+For the next hour and fifteen minutes to an hour and a half or so the service unfolds, including a special time for children in the service called Learning Together which usually begins with an engaging reflection on the scripture or theme for the day.
 At this point elementary-aged children are invited to follow our Children's Church leaders for Children's Church.

 Following, the rest of us invited to wrestle with a passage from the Bible, and a reflection on the coming together of faith and life called the sermon.
 Following the sermon, collection plates are passed around and community participants contribute financially to the life and work of the church in the community.
 Some of the offering goes to fund the ministries of St. George's United Church (including our food pantry and Sonshine Lunch Club ministries), and some of it goes to support mission projects across Canada and around the world.
 Newcomers are not expected to contribute, but feel free to give if you are able.
 Regardless, no one will be looking over your shoulder at what you put in!